AusClimateService/npcp/reports/phase1/phase1_report.md

 The other exception was very extreme precipitation (i.e. the 1-in-10 year event), for which ECDFm tended to have little effect on the model bias.
-In contrast, the QME method (i.e. the other option for univariate bias correction) essentially did no harm and did not dramatically inflate the model bias for particular metrics and RCM/GCM combinations.
+In contrast, the QME method (i.e. the other option for univariate bias correction) essentially "did no harm" in the sense that it did not dramatically inflate the model bias for particular metrics and RCM/GCM combinations.
 A detailed analysis of why the QME and ECDFm method performed differently in specific instances despite their obvious methodological similarities